oscar-anderson/social-group-network-analysis/README.md

 - **target:** The person receiving or reciprocating the relationship.
 - **relationship_type:** The type of relationship (e.g., Family, Spouse, In-law, Acquaintance, Friend, Colleague, Stranger).
 - **relationship_strength:** A numerical value representing the strength of the relationship.

+I created this dataset myself, to reflect the members of and relationships within my own social circle.

 ### Script